Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Application to short-term TC intensity forecasting

-Next we examine whether parametric and nonparametric diagnostic transport maps improve upon the NHC official forecasts.
+Next we examine whether semiparametric transport maps improve upon the NHC official forecasts,and compare the performance with fully nonparametric diagnostic transport maps.
 An analysis shows that reshaping the initial error distributions with SHIPS calibration data results in improved performance across a variety of metrics and subdivisions of the test data.
-The top half of Table~\ref{tab:CRPSRMSE} lists the continuous ranked probability score (CRPS; Definition~\ref{def:CRPS}), a measure of how well a full predictive distribution matches a realized outcome.
+The top half of Table~\ref{tab:CRPSRMSE} lists the continuous ranked probability score (CRPS; Section 1, Supplemental Materials), which is a commonly used measure of how well a full predictive distribution matches a realized outcome on average over a validation sample.
 The bottom half of the table lists the root mean square error (RMSE), a measure of the predictive accuracy of a point forecast derived from the error distribution.
-Here we compute the RMSE of the expected value of the estimated error distribution in knots relative to the true error, where the latter is 0 by construction.\\
+Here we compute the RMSE of the expected value of the estimated error distribution in knots relative to the true error, where the latter is 0 by construction.

-The table shows that parametric diagnostic maps improve upon the NHC forecasts in both CRPS and RMSE, when the values are averaged across the entire test set ("Overall") as well as when they are computed for storm subdivisions based on hurricane strengths or intensity change.
-The nonparametric maps are less successful but still decrease the RMSE across TC categories and the CRPS for RW events.
-The difference in performance between parametric and nonparametric approaches is consistent with previous analysis (Section~\ref{sec:theoreticalProp} and Figure~\ref{fig:ConvergenceOfISE}) that showed that the parametric maps lead to more accurate predictive distributions for limited calibration data.
-For the TC application, the most notable improvement in NHC results occur for parametric transport maps and rare events --- more specifically, storms that undergo rapid intensity changes (RI and RW).
+The table shows that semiparametric diagnostic maps improve upon the NHC forecasts in both CRPS and RMSE, when the values are averaged across the entire test set ("Overall") as well as when they are computed for storm subdivisions based on hurricane strengths or intensity change.
+The fully nonparametric maps are less successful but still decrease the RMSE across TC categories and the CRPS.
+For the TC application, the most notable improvement in NHC results occur for storms that undergo rapid intensity changes (RI and RW).
+Our diagnostic tools enable scientists and forecasters to connect improvements in uncertainty quantification to real-time storm evolutions based on prior knowledge of NHC predictive performance under similar conditions.
+This allows scientists to not only track how their initial forecasts differ from calibration data in high-impact settings, but also understand why proposed changes to the PD are necessary based on environmental and evolutionary factors.}